Prafullapatil766254/basicRestaurantModel/README.md

 ## Project Summary

 I have created basic SpringBoot application which is basic restaurent model.
 Which is basically to store the details about restaurants and to get the details of restaurants for users.
 I have exposed APIs for each operation like addRestaurant , getRestaurantByUsingId , getAllRestaurant , updateRestaurantSpeciality and deleteRestaurent.
+This is all about my project.